Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: NPDE Solver

-Those classification/regression problems usually belong to supervised learning cases, we can writer the loss function as $L_2$ norm with weight decay regularization.
-Refer to \cite{Bishop2006}, the loss function can be written in the form:
+Those classification/regression problems usually belong to supervised learning cases.
+We can write the loss function in the $L_2$ norm with the weight decay regularization.
+Referring to \cite{Bishop2006}, we can formulate the loss function as follows: